haoyanbin918/Group-Contextualization/README.md

-# Group Contextualization for Video Recognition
+# Group Contextualization for Video Recognition (CVPR 2022)
 This is an official implementaion of paper "Group Contextualization for Video Recognition", which has been accepted by CVPR 2022. [`Paper link`](https://arxiv.org/abs/2203.09694)
 <div align="center">
   <img src="demo/model.jpg" width="700px"/>